 Each customer receives a starter pack containing cooking utensils and bedding.
 Whilst at Beacon House, customers engage in developing life and independent living skills including building self esteem, fostering positive relationships, cooking, budgeting and maximising income.
-Work around improving physical and mental health is supported by organisations such as Blenheim Community Drug Project.
+Work around improving physical and mental health is supported by organisations such as Insight.

-Support into education, training or employment is tailored to individual needs, circumstances and goals on various levels.
+Support into education, training or employment is tailored to individual needs, circumstances and goals.
 This includes initial advice, signposting to adult learning courses and support to access volunteering roles.
-Employment opportunities are also promoted through the Customer Employment Partnership .
 Customers are also supported to look at any underlying barriers to this, such as physical or mental health needs.
 This work is complemented by Spear, a specialist organisation that equips young people with the skills needed to find work.

 Once customers are ready to move on they are supported to return to their family home if suitable, or look for lower support accommodation, or independent accommodation (usually shared housing in the private rented sector).

 Beacon House consists of self contained flats.
-There is also a communal area, garden, and a skills room available to all customers.
+There is also a communal lounge, a garden, and a skills room available to all customers.

 If you would like to support Beacon House, read more here.